 Kelly Hopkins, Greater Boston Area, Kelly.Hopkins@gmail.com, 617.396.7664

 I am an unusual mix of computer geek, socially adept people person, science teacher, writer, event planner, and artist.
 I have been working in various database, marketing, writing, content management, and analytical positions for many years.
 In fact, since my graduation with my music degree and while maintaining a performing career, I have worked almost exclusively in technical, customer service, and operations positions of one kind or another.
 I am an exceptional problem solver, trainer, database manager, event planner, and organizer.
-I am currently seeking an Operations position with a labor, nonprofit, or institution in higher education.
+I am currently seeking an Operations position with a labor organization, nonprofit, or institution in higher education.

 MIT Libraries- Office of the Director

 Assistant to the Director of Research – CREOS 2015 – present

 - 20 hours/week position supporting the ITDD department, the Info Science program, and the Office of the Library Director.

 - Promoted to 35 hours/week in February 2016.

 - Part of a team of four managing all events, scheduling, and major activities for the Office of the Director.
 Events coming out of the Office of the Director often include the entire staff of the Libraries, high level stakeholders such as the Visiting Committee, or other MIT senior staff or faculty.